 Location Modeling.
 For mobile applications, the location aspect is of utmost importance.
 Location typically represents the point in space, where the user of the application is located.
 As discussed in [20], there are different plausible and correct ways to answer the question: where is the user located? and consequently different ways to characterize a location.
 As returned by location sensor systems (like GPS), location is an absolute position in some geographic coordinates systems.
 However, user behavior is unlikely to be conditioned by coordinates per se, but rather by what (else) is at these coordinates.
 Thus, we consider, in our work, a location class label (or named class) as relevant for our purpose of characterizing a situation of search.
-Such named classes are generally functional (like "yellow pages" naming), more importantly, a label directly represents the place's demographic (school), environmental (beach), historic (monument), personal (residence) or commercial (shop) significance and is the desired abstraction for our situation identification task (Suple automated place labeling is already commercialized (Google map, Yaho local, Map-Point, ...), it consists of merging web data such as postal addresses with maps witch enables Nearest-X services.
-Also, manual place classification is practiced in most geographic information systems like the Alexandria Library2 and GeoNames 3 servers.
-To insure the connection between the Gration coordinates and its semantic classification, a conceptual model is necessary to represent and reason about location.
+Such named classes are generally functional (like "yellow pages" naming), more importantly, a label directly represents the place's demographic (school), environmental (beach), historic (monument), personal (residence) or commercial (shop) significance and is the desired abstraction for our situation identification task (Simple automated place labeling is already commercialized (Google map, Yaho local, Map-Point, ...), it consists of merging web data such as postal address with maps which enables Nearest-X services.
+Also, manual place classification is practiced in most geographic classification, a conceptual model is necessary to represent and reason about location.
 As in the SPIRIT4 project, we use a spatial data base (as geo services) and a spatial thesaurus to represent and reasoning on geographic information.
 Fig. 1 shows a simplified model for representing spatial information.

-The mapping between the concrete class "Footprint" (geographic coordinates) and the abstract tass "Geographic Place" (generally expressed as "reverse geocodand the abstract class "Geographic Place" (generally expressed as "reverse geocoding operation" callows us to relate pure geographic coordinates to semantic places represented by their name and type (or class label).
+and the abstract class "Geographic Place" (generally expressed as "reverse geocoding operation" calows us to relate pure geographic coordinates to semantic places represented by their name and type (or class label).
 Also geographic places are related by different spatial relations such as contains, part-of, etc.